-The CRM Code is of particular relevance in this case.
-This is a voluntary code that requires firms signed up to it, or committed to applying it, to reimburse customers who have been the victim of authorised push payment scams, in all but a limited number of circumstances.
-Santander was a signatory to the CRM Code at the time the payment in dispute was made.
+Of particular relevance to the question of what is fair and reasonable in this case is the Lending Standards Board's (LSB) Contingent Reimbursement Model (CRM Code) for authorised push payment scams.
+The CRM Code was a voluntary code for reimbursement of authorised push payment scams which required firms to reimburse customers who have been the victims of APP scams - in all but a limited number of circumstances.
+Santander was a signatory to the CRM Code at the time the payments in question in this case were made.